Rel1cx/eslint-react/README.md

 [Rules Overview ↗](https://eslint-react.xyz/rules/overview)

-## Philosophy

-- **Do what a linter should do**
-- **Focus on code rather than style**
-- **Rules are better than options**

-## Rule introduction or modification principles

-1. **No Auto-fix**.
-Auto-fix is a great feature, but it's not always safe and reliable.
-We prefer to not to do auto-fix at all than to implement it in a way that can cause more problems than it solves.
-2. **Formatting independent**.
-Rules should check for correctness, not style.
-We recommend using style focused tools for formatting (e.g. [dprint](https://dprint.dev/)).
-3. **Sensible defaults**.
-Rules should be easy to setup and use with minimal configuration and sensible defaults.
-4. **Rules over options [[1]](https://eslint-react.xyz/docs/rules-over-options)**.
-Each rule should have a single purpose.
-Make multiple rules work together to achieve more complex behaviors instead of adding options to a single rule.

 ## Contributing

 Before you start working on something, it's best to check if there is an existing issue first.
 It's also a good idea to reach the maintainer and confirm if it makes sense or if someone else is already working on it.